Cemetery Visitors Celebrate Life, Not Death

 Burbank’s Dawn Wirth, a member of Hollywood Underground, has been going to famous gravesites since 1977.
 “I visit the famous, because some of them seem forgotten, like Buster Keaton, whom I visit a lot,” said Wirth.
 “My friend Shannon Cole and I go to Hollywood Forever to clean the headstones, and Forest Lawn to clean Buster’s.”

-Each graver has their own special graving kit containing what they think they will need for a day of “graving.” (see sidebar)
+Each graver has their own special graving kit containing what they think they will need for a day of “graving.” (see list at bottom of article)

 Marlene Soffera, senior pastor at Victor Valley Church of God in California's Victor Valley, visits the cities of the dead for different reasons.